rogersaloo/rogersaloo/README.md

 🙋‍♂️ About me

-I'm currently in the Japanese Standard Time Zone 🌎.
 M.Sc. in Computer Engineering with specialization in intelligent systems, where I worked worked on multimodal models ensembling GANs, CNNs and textual metadata.
 Currently, I'm actively developing and intergrating Generative AI, CV to business use cases.
 I also have hands on experience in infrustructure of ML models deploying systems at scale with kubernetes on-cloud and on-prem.